WennderSantos/robotsanddinosaurs/README.md

 I decided to use Clojure `atom` to handle the state instead of a database.

 As I am not using a database, I decided to save robots/dinosaurs using its id as a key in a map data structure.
-This gave me the ability to look for an specific robot/dinosaur in constant time.
+This gave me the ability to look for a specific robot/dinosaur in constant time.